solana-foundation/developer-content/content/courses/mobile/intro-to-solana-mobile.md

 ### Intro To Solana Mobile

 In these units, we'll develop mobile apps that interact with the Solana network.
-This opens up a whole new paradigm of crypto use cases and behaviors.
+This opens up a whole new paradigm of blockchain use cases and behaviors.

 #### Solana Mobile Use Cases